-A search by a single microtubule is terminated in three possible ways: if the nucleation occurs in the right direction, (i) the growing tip encounters the target and ends the search, or (ii) the microtubule depolymerizes completely before it encounters the target, and finally (iii) if the nucleation happens in the wrong direction, the microtubule will ultimately depolymerize and disappear after a futile search, with or without encountering the cell boundary.
-In the last case, we assume that once the microtubule hits the cell boundary, it undergoes catastrophe at a rate $\nu^{\prime}_c$, which is generally higher than the value in the interior \cite{VOROBJEV,GOVINDAN,MOGILNER}.
-In particular, it was reported in \cite{VOROBJEV} that the catastrophe frequency near the boundary is 16-fold higher than that in the interior, for certain cells.
+A search by microtubules emanating from any particular site is terminated in three possible ways: if the nucleation occurs in the right direction, (i) the growing tip encounters the target and ends the search, or (ii) the microtubule depolymerizes completely before it encounters the target, and finally (iii) if the nucleation happens in the wrong direction, the microtubule will ultimately depolymerize and disappear after a futile search, with or without encountering the cell boundary.
+For mathematical simplicity, we assume that within a search cone, the boundary is at the same distance $R$ from the centre, although this is strictly true only when $\Delta\Omega$ is sufficiently small.
+The cut-off distance $R$ therefore serves as an estimate of the size of the cell.
+In the last case, we assume that once the microtubule hits the cell boundary, it undergoes catastrophe at a rate $\nu^{\prime}_c$, which is generally higher than the value in the interior \citep{VOROBJEV,GOVINDAN,MOGILNER}.
+In particular, it was reported in \citep{VOROBJEV} that the catastrophe frequency near the boundary is 16-fold higher than that in the interior, for certain cells.
 In cases (ii) and (iii), a new microtubule will nucleate again from the center in a randomly chosen direction, at rate $\nu$.
-We denote by $C(T)$ the probability density of the capture time, from which the mean capture time follows: